-- The link between vessel size increases with the creation of new passenger demand, as bigger vessels enable to add a variety of onboard activities and services and expand the targeted social and age groups.
+- The link between vessel size increases with the creation of new passenger demand, as bigger vessels enable the addition of a variety of onboard activities and services and expand the targeted social and age groups.

 - Revenue capture by both additional ticket purchases and the expansion and variation of the services and activities offered on vessels.

-- Economies of scale, such as the lower average total costs by spreading fixed costs over several additional passengers.
+- Economies of scale, such as lowering average total costs by spreading fixed costs over several additional passengers.

 The order book suggests that, by 2026, a total of 23 cruise ships of over 5,000 passengers will be in operation.
 However, new builds do not aim to reach a new size standard.
 As the capital, operating, and voyage costs associated with the construction and operation of the largest cruise vessels suggest, the potential of further upscaling of cruise vessel size is not evident.

 The growth of cruising is associated with market segmentation.
 Different types of vessels, each associated with distinctive amenities onboard and ashore, define a variance of the types of cruises offered, targeting different (social and age) groups.
 In an attempt at further market penetration, cruise lines or specific brands of the larger conglomerates are present in several market segments, with two aims.
 The first is to expand the social and age groups of potential cruisers.
-The second is to generate repeater cruisers by providing incentives to past guests to return to a new experience by cruising on another type of vessel or itinerary.
+The second is to generate repeat cruisers by providing incentives to past guests to return for a new experience cruising on another type of vessel or with another itinerary.

 - Contemporary cruises are popular amenity-packed cruises for people looking for many activities and great value.
 These mainstream cruises rival land-based vacations by offering a comprehensive and amenity-filled package, including accommodations, meals, and entertainment, in a casual environment, with newer (or extensively renovated) ships offering modern design and comforts.
-The biggest market segment (with a market share of approximately 74%), and features the largest cruise vessels, has an average cruise length of seven days or shorter, and appeals to all age and income cruisers.
-It also included budget cruises with older vessels but lower prices; a type of cruises that are active in Europe and North America.
+The biggest market segment (with a market share of approximately 74%), featuring the largest cruise vessels, has an average cruise length of seven days or shorter, and appeals to all age and income cruisers.
+It also includes budget cruises with older vessels, which is a cruise market segment active in Europe and North America.

 - Premium cruises are more upscale cruises offering many amenities, with an increased focus on refined service and more space.
 Priced inclusive of accommodations, meals, and entertainment, the value of premium cruising exceeds or rivals the best packages offered by upscale hotels and resorts.
 The second biggest cruise market (with a share of approximately 20%), attracts more experienced cruisers.